speedie1337/spmenu/README.md

 When creating a release, do the following:

-1. Bump version in meson.build (optional)
+1. Bump version in meson.build and src/libspmenu/meson.build (optional)
 2. Run `scripts/spmenu_make docs`.
 This will generate new documentation.
 3. `git commit -a` to bump version
 4. Run `scripts/spmenu_make dist`.
 This will generate a tarball, along